MouseLand/Kilosort/README.md

 **Note on multi-shank probes** : We are aware of some issues with sorting data from probes with multiple shanks.
 See [documentation here](https://kilosort.readthedocs.io/en/latest/multi_shank.html) for recommended workarounds until the code is updated to handle these probes.

+**Note on reusing parameters from previous versions**: Please don't do this.
+Kilosort4 is a new algorithm, and the main parameters (the thresholds) can affect the results in a different way for your data.
+Please start with the default parameters and adjust from there based on what you see in Phy.

 ## Installation

 ### System requirements